freeverseio/crypto-soccer/truffle-core/documentation/scaling2.md

 These are not written anywhere, so they need to be provided as input by the challenger, and check that their hashes correspond to the previous leagues final hashes.

-inputs needed for league creation:
-    - the teamIdx of each team that signs up.
-    - the starting block
-    - the number of blocks to wait between consecutive games

 struct:
     Provided by a user creating the league (and others that join):
     - uint256 init: containing a serialization of (n0, nStep, nTeams, teamIdx_A for 7 teams)